-&lt;sup>14Note that none of the studies above are in a university setting.
-However, there is substantial anecdotal evidence for errors in grading in higher education (see e.g., Nightingale (2017)).
+Note that none of the studies listed above are in a university setting.
+However, there is substantial anecdotal evidence for errors in grading in higher education (see, e.g., Nightingale 2017).

-More generally, our findings provide evidence of the importance of skill signals in the labor market and key insights to the employer learning process.
+More generally, our findings provide evidence of the importance of skill signals in the labor market and key insights into the employer learning process.
 Future research on signaling and employer learning based on educational achievement could provide an even deeper understanding of this learning process by exploiting alternative sources of variation in signals.